bitcoin-sv-specs/brfc-paymail/src/07-public-profile.md

 ## Capability discovery

-The `.well-known/bsvalias` document is updated to include a contact card endpoint:
+The `.well-known/bsvalias` document is updated to include a public profile endpoint:

 ```json
 {